drnickmaxwell-wq/please-work/reports/Champagne_Preview_Fix_Audit.md

 ## Hero Before/After
 - **Before:** Hero surfaces layered the canonical gradient with an ink overlay and variable wave opacity, tinting the background away from the unmodified Champagne Canon.
-- **After:** Hero surfaces use only the canonical Champagne gradient (`linear-gradient(135deg, var(--brand-magenta) 0%, var(--brand-teal) 60%, var(--brand-gold) 100%)`) with the soft-light wave at fixed 0.12 opacity; no additional color-mix overlays are applied to the hero background.
+- **After:** Hero surfaces stay on the canonical gradient (`linear-gradient(135deg, var(--brand-magenta) 0%, var(--brand-teal) 60%, var(--brand-gold) 100%)`), add a subtle ink vignette, and raise the wave visibility to 0.18 opacity while keeping the inner hero glass lighter and more neutral via soft white/ink mixing.

 ## Cards Before/After
 - **Before:** Cards stacked multiple dusk gradients and radial accents over teal-leaning mixes, with lighter blur and extra overlays.
-- **After:** Cards, subcards, FAQ items, and link cards all share the canonical Champagne gradient as their background-image, paired with an ink glass veil (`color-mix(in srgb, var(--brand-ink) 18%, transparent)`) and 24px blur for smoked-glass depth.
-Gradient waves/textures on cards are removed.
+- **After:** Large cards now sit on the canonical gradient with layered ink dusk vignettes; subcards, FAQs, and link cards keep the canon gradient but lighten locally with soft white/ink veils to read as glass atop darker panels.
+Blur remains at 24px and no texture URLs are applied to cards.

 ## Canon Confirmation
 - All preview gradients now reference the Champagne Canon string exactly where used.